kuemmel/NaturalBeverages/README.md

 ##
-# This is a small project for a lectore on databases.
+# This is a small project for a lecture on databases.
 #
 # Text partially in German
 ##